Top prizes missing from Ireland Lottery games blamed on 'human error' | Lottery Post

 "I play the lottery and I do so in the knowledge that many of the proceeds go to charitable causes and community projects, but also in the knowledge that the lottery is a form of gambling that requires proper regulation," Coveney said.
 "The fact that four jackpot prizes across three games operated by Premier Lotteries were missing due to 'human error' or some improbable misfortune is hard to believe."

-According to Coveney, a staggering €855 million (US$ 1.005 billion) generated by the Lottery goes to charitable causes and is a sum that requires proper management and protection.
+According to Coveney, a staggering €855 million (US$1.005 billion) generated by the Lottery goes to charitable causes and is a sum that requires proper management and protection.

 "In one of these games, the number of prizes in the game was designed to be no less than 976,500.
 The probability that, out of all the prizes, the jackpot prize would be missing is nearly one in a million," he added."

 The games affected were "Congratulations 186" and "Congratulations 223," both from 2019, and "Diamond Bingo Doubler" than ran in 2015.
-In one of the "Congratulations" games, there were only two winnable top prizes of €50,000 (US$ 58,795) instead of four, while the other only had one winnable €50,000 top prize instead of two.
+In one of the "Congratulations" games, there were only two winnable top prizes of €50,000 (US$58,795) instead of four, while the other only had one winnable €50,000 top prize instead of two.
 The Diamond Bingo Doubler scratch-off advertised four €30,000 (US$35,277) jackpots, but only three were available to win.

 After an immediate review of their entire portfolio, the National Lottery found that only 0.01% of all prizes were impacted over the last five years, while other games including the traditional Lotto draw and EuroMillions were unaffected.